 Step 3: Transfer this mixture to a container and refrigerate for 2 hours.

-Step 4: Form balls (of any size!) out of the mixture and either store in the refrigerator in a sealed container or in the freezer in a zip lock bag.
+Step 4: Form balls (of any size!) out of the mixture.
+Store in the refrigerator in an airtight container or in the freezer in a zip lock bag.

 These fat bombs are perfect for packing for road trips, airline trips, hiking, biking, trail running, etc. They provide instant workable fuel to keep you energized and replenish your calorie tank.